Yield: One 8-inch two-layer cake

 - Storage container

 The method you use for your infusion is really up to you.
-The saucepan method is quite simple, you just heat up the oil and the decarboxylated cannabis in a saucepan at around 130-150°F (55-65°C) for about an hour, making sure to stir it often so it doesn’t scorch.
+The saucepan method is quite simple, you just heat up the oil and the decarboxylated cannabis in a saucepan at around 130-150°F (55-65°C) for about three hours, making sure to stir it often so it doesn’t scorch.

-With a slow cooker, put the cannabis and oil together and cook at the same temperature for about an hour.
-If you’re working with a double boiler, just put water in the bottom pan and add oil to the top section, stirring in the cannabis and cooking it at the same temperature for about an hour.
+With a slow cooker, put the cannabis and oil together and cook at the same temperature for about three hours.
+If you’re working with a double boiler, just put water in the bottom pan and add oil to the top section, stirring in the cannabis and cooking it at the same temperature, also for about three hours.

-With each method, after about an hour take the oil off the heat and let it cool.
+With each method, after it’s done cooking take the oil off the heat and let it cool.
 Then strain it through a cheesecloth into a jar.
 Make sure to squeeze the cheesecloth a few times to get all of the oil out.

 All that’s left to do now is to put it in a sealed container well out of reach of any children that may be in the house.